-For our upcoming third series of plays, the theme is Celebrating the Black Narrative, with five plays that explore black lives, stories, characters, and culture.
+For the next series of SpeakEasy’s Play Discussion Club we will be Honoring Asian Diaspora Storytelling with four plays that explore lives, stories, characters, and culture from Asian and Asian-American playwrights.
 We invite you to join us for lively discussions about each play’s themes and relevance to our time.

 **SpeakEasy will be able to provide a limited number of complimentary scripts per week.
 If you require one of these scripts, please email email@example.com.
 Underwritten scripts will be provided on a first come, first served basis.**

 Thursday, October 22, 5:30-6:30pm

 Sign Up: https://forms.gle/tAHHcvGjnjqhowQX9

 In Singapore, Clearday™ has developed from a small start-up company to a leading international cosmetic brand in less than a year.
 But when a draft of the company’s latest skin cream advert is leaked, the video goes viral globally for all the wrong reasons.

 YouTube views are in the thousands and keep climbing; anger is building on social media; and journalists are starting to cover the story.
 This is an international PR nightmare; the company cannot be seen to be racist, they’ve got to get it taken down before America wakes up.

 Purchase the e-script or hard copy for White Pearl here.